WHP-Fernando/safe_queen/README.md

 5. **Run the application on your device or simulator:**

-    ```
+    ```bash
     flutter run
     ```

-   <span style="color:red">You should now see the application running on your device/simulator.</span>
+    You should now see the application running on your device/simulator.

 ### Additional Configuration

 - Make sure to update the Firebase configuration in `android/app/build.gradle` and `ios/Runner/Info.plist` files with your own Firebase project details.
-- Customize the application as per your requirements by modifying the source code files.

 ## Usage